 Parsons’ mentors are high performing Parsons students and alumnae that will work with you throughout the course.
 Your mentor will provide encouragement and direction on assignments, inspiration, and the confidence to be successful.
 In short, you won’t need to go it alone.

-Course mentors will support you by answering your course-related questions, providing guidance, encouragement, and recommendations throughout the course, and by giving feedback on your assignments and the final project.
-Mentors use online video conferencing and digital messaging tools to provide support.
+Course mentors will support you by answering your course-related questions, providing guidance, encouragement, and recommendations throughout the course, and giving feedback on your assignments and the final project.

-- You’ll also have the opportunity to email your mentor directly using the Canvas Inbox whenever you have any questions or need support regarding your course content.
+You’ll have the opportunity to connect with your mentor virtually during your course through the Canvas Inbox and discussion board.
+You can also expect to receive mentor feedback on course assignments and the final project.
+Reach out to your mentor whenever you have any questions or need support regarding your course content.

 Refund Policy Information